Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Theoretical Model

 where $s$ is the entropy density and the energy unit is GeV.
-In this study, following the thorough Bayesian analysis performed in~\cite{heffernan2023bayesian}, we have used a temperature-dependent bulk viscosity $\zeta /s$, while keeping shear viscosity $\eta /s$ constant.
+In this study, following the Bayesian analysis performed in~\cite{heffernan2023bayesian}, we have opted to use a constant shear viscosity $\eta /s$ and a temperature-dependent bulk viscosity $\zeta /s$.
+Eq.\eqref{eq:bulkvis} shows the functional form of $\zeta /s$, where $N = 0.13$ and $T_p = \qty{0.18}{\giga\electronvolt}$.
+The width $B_{(L,G)}$ depends on whether the temperature of the QGP is smaller or larger than the bulk peak temperature $T_p$: if $T < T_p$, we have $B_L = \qty{0.02}{\giga\electronvolt}$, while $B_G = \qty{0.12}{\giga\electronvolt}$ is used for $T > T_p$.
+The form of the bulk is therefore that of an asymmetrical gaussian distribution, with features specifically chosen to avoid large bulk viscous corrections at freeze-out, as described in \cite{Schenke_2020}.
+Fig.~\ref{fig:bulkparam} shows Eq.~\eqref{eq:bulkvis} compared to the posterior 90\% confidence interval inferred in the above-mentionned Bayesian analysis~\cite{heffernan2023bayesian}.
+Our curve falls within the interval for most of the relevant temperature range.
+While its peak does fall outside of the confidence interval, our parametrization remains fully consistent with the findings of the analysis.
+In Bayesian analysis, a 90\% confidence interval provides a general region of space where a certain parameter should lie, while still allowing some part of the parameter curve to lie outside of it.
+Given that the beam energies considered in this work are much smaller than those considered in~\cite{heffernan2023bayesian}, our results are more sensitive to low-temperature bulk features.
+The bulk viscosity we have used reflects this sensitivity, while preserving consistency with the Bayesian analysis in \cite{heffernan2023bayesian}.
 With time, the QGP grows in volume while its temperature drops.
 At a certain temperature, the QGP will `hadronize', i.e. turn into hadrons.
 The exact value of this temperature is not sharply defined~\cite{Pandav_2022,yin2018qcd,Luo_2017}.
 In this study, the switching temperature is set to $T_{\rm sw} = \qty{155}{\mega\electronvolt}$.
 Once a specific fluid cell cools down to temperature $T_{\rm sw}$, its spatiotemporal state is saved.
 Once every fluid cell has reached $T_{\rm sw}$, all of the 4-dimensional states are combined to generate a constant-temperature hyper-surface, which terminates the hydrodynamic stage of the simulation.